About Sul Ross State University and Lobo Village

 - Sheets (extra-long twin 80 x 38.5 inches), comforter or blanket, mattress pad, pillows.
 You may also bring a sleeping bag.

-- Computer and Ethernet cables (also called RJ45).
+- Computer.
 All buildings are equipped with Wifi.

 - Personal items (toiletries such as soap and shampoo, clothes, etc.)